-Your guide to dining like a Hill staffer or Barracks Row local
+Your guide to dining like a Hill staffer or Barracks Row local in this historic neighborhood.

 Capitol Hill is home to the U.S. Capitol Building and the Supreme Court.
 By day, the neighborhood is buzzing with everyone from senators and Supreme Court justices to law clerks and Capitol Hill staffers as they go about the business of making and interpreting the laws.
 By night, the architecturally iconic neighborhood has made a name for itself as a focal point for culinary genius, with a number of nationally famous restaurants calling it home.
 On Capitol Hill, foodies will find one of DC’s most celebrated chefs, along with a stretch of must-try restaurants along Barracks Row.